dagophil/autocontext/README.md

 ## TODO

-* Support ilastik projects with datasets other than hdf5.
+* Support ilastik projects with datasets other than hdf5, tiff or bmp.